Introduction

 - Adds noticeable weight to the rear of the tool, especially during overhead cutting

-In practice, many users prefer the 2Ah battery for pole hedge trimmer work, even if they already own a 4Ah for other Greenworks tools.
+In practice, many users prefer the 2Ah battery for pole hedge trimmer work, even if they already own a 4Ah battery for other Greenworks tools.
 Simply put, less weight makes overhead trimming with a cordless pole hedge trimmer far more comfortable.

 Real-world runtime expectations